Why Georgia Outlawed Payday Lending

 Why Did Georgia Make Payday Lending Illegal?

 Georgia made payday lending illegal to protect borrowers.
-Often, these types of loans feature expensive fees and high interest rates.
+Often, these types of easy loans for bad credit feature expensive fees and high interest rates.
 When borrowers have money struggles, they may wind up in a revolving debt situation.
 Those who are for tighter industry regulations state that payday loans infringe on the principles of fair and responsible lending.

 The state is trying to protect people from fees of $20 on $100 loans as a fee of this amount comes out to an annual percentage rate of 650 percent.
 In October, the Pew Charitable Trusts researched these types of loans.
 The group found that one out of every three online payday loans features an annual percentage rate that is as high as 700 percent.